matildeec/ProLiFIC/README.md

 ## Overview

 **ProLiFIC (Procedural Lawmaking Flow in Italian Chambers)** is a comprehensive dataset documenting the Italian legislative process from 1987 to 2022, spanning from **Legislature X (1987–1992)** to **Legislature XVIII (2018–2022)**.
+- As of the time of writing, these are all the complete legislatures available in [Normattiva](https://www.normattiva.it/) equipped with _Preparatory works_
+- We plan to update the dataset we data on newly completed legislatures will be available

 Developed to support **Process Mining (PM)** analyses in legal settings, ProLiFIC converts unstructured legislative records into structured, machine-readable event logs.

-While PM has traditionally been used in business and industrial contexts, its application to social and legal systems has grown—limited mainly by the scarcity of suitable data.
-ProLiFIC fills this gap, providing a large-scale, reproducible benchmark for legal process mining and interdisciplinary research at the intersection of **law, data science**, and **governance**.
+While PM has traditionally been used in business and industrial contexts, its application to social and legal systems has been limited mainly due to the scarcity of suitable data.
+ProLiFIC aims to fill this gap by providing a large-scale, reproducible benchmark for legal PM and interdisciplinary research at the intersection of **law, data science**, and **governance**.

 ## Repository Contents